AnvithG/AnvithG/README.md

 - 15 years old, Loves to CODE
 - 👀 I’m interested in ...learning new things in technology
 - 🌱 I’m currently learning ...Java and R
-- Currently working on app and web developement
+- Currently working on app and web developement using Python and HTML
 - Working with groups and communities on Discord.....
 - 📫 How to reach me ...by my email anvith.gudem@gmail.com